Skip to main content

 Another key characteristic of 5G is its low latency, which refers to the minimal delay in data transmission.

-This reduced latency allows for real-time interactions, making it ideal for applications like autonomous vehicles, remote surgeries, and virtual reality experiences.
+This reduced latency enables real-time interactions, making it ideal for applications such as autonomous vehicles, remote surgeries, and virtual reality experiences.

 Scalability

-5G also boasts increased network capacity, enabling a larger number of devices to connect simultaneously without compromising performance.
+5G also boasts increased network capacity, enabling more devices to connect simultaneously without compromising performance.

 Advanced technologies such as massive MIMO (Multiple Input Multiple Output) and beamforming make this possible.